lindacmsheard/azure-function-split-pdf/README.md

 ## Develop the python function locally
 We will work with Azure Functions Core Tools from the command line.
 This example does not make use of any VScode extensions.

 An example of the python function app code is available in the [./functionapp-py](./functionapp-py) folder.
-To use this code as is, create a `local.settings.json` file in that folder (not included in the repo because it is .gitignored) as described in step 2 below, and then continue at step 5.
+To use this code as is, create a `local.settings.json` file in that folder as described in step 2 below (not included in the repo because it is .gitignored), and then continue at step 5.

 The following walks through the steps to create new functionapp code locally.

 ### 1. Prerequisites
-Ensure that Azure Functions Core Tools is installed (complete the sections in [dev setup](dev_setup/readme.md)).
+Ensure that Azure Functions Core Tools is installed and an Azure Function App resource is available (complete the sections in [dev setup](dev_setup/readme.md) and [infrastructure setup](./infrastructure/readme.md)).

 ### 2. Initialise a new functionapp folder:
 ```sh